GkhnGG/GkhnGG/README.md

 -📚 Minor: Software Development

 ### Current Focus:
-I am currently dedicating my time to mastering Python and web devolopment.
+I am currently dedicating my time to mastering Python and web development.
 As a sophomore, I am enthusiastic about expanding my knowledge in software development and applying it to real-world problems.